England | Scotland | Wales | Northern Ireland | Ireland

 In addition to essential medical services the practice also provides the following additional services

-Full contraceptive service (including coils) – see Practice nurse or GP.
+Full contraceptive service (Excluding Coils and Implants) – see Practice nurse or GP.

 Maternity services – Care is shared between GP and midwives at Dunoon General Hospital.

-Child Development/Immunisations – Immunisations are carried out by the practice nurse.
+Child Development/Immunisations – Immunisations are carried out by the Health Board.
 A full list of child immunisations can be found at Child Immunisations NHS Scotland

 Diabetes Clinic - This clinic provides diabetic review for all diabetic patients.

 Asthma Clinic - All patients suffering from asthma are advised to attend this nurse led clinic

 Minor Surgery – We offer a minor surgery service.

 New Patient Registration – All new patients will be given an appointment with the practice nurse for a brief examination including a urine check.
 Information will be requested on previous health and immunisations.
 Advice will be offered on diet, exercise and smoking cessation.
 In addition patients on regular medication will be given an appointment to discuss their care with a doctor.